-Algae are a gathering of aquatic organisms capable of photosynthesizing.
+Algae are a group of aquatic organisms capable of photosynthesizing.
 For most people, some algae are familiar; for example, seaweeds (phytoplankton or kelp), lake algal blooms or pond scum.
-There is, moreover, a vast and varied algae universe that is not only useful to us, but vital to our life.
+There is, moreover, a vast and varied algae universe that is not only useful to us but vital to our life.

 Table of Content:

 The term “algae” encompasses numerous organisms able to produce oxygen via photosynthesis (generation of carbohydrates by extracting light energy from the sun).
 We are not even closely related to these species.
 Nevertheless, they are joined by certain traits, thus separating them from the other larger group of photosynthetic entities: ground plants.
 Algae lack real leaves, roots, and stems, and a vascular system for the flow of nutrients and water throughout the body.
 According to an article issued in 2014 in the journal Current Biology, most algae are unicellular.
 These often take place in a variety of shapes and sizes.
 They may exist as microscopic cells and single, they may be multicellular and macroscopic; they may inhabit colonies; or they may have a leafy appearance, as with seaweeds like giant kelp.
 Picoplankton may vary from 0.2 to 2 micrometres, while giant kelp fronds are as wide as 60 meters in size.
 Lastly, in ranging habitats, algae are found, both in freshwater and saltwater.